MVX-TKYC/tools/wallets_data_scrapper/README.md

 - Be aware of rate limits and adjust the number of workers accordingly to avoid overloading the API.

 - The script may take some time to complete, depending on the number of wallets in your list and the size of the blockchain data.

+## Development Choices

+- Getting data as fast as possible: The faster we get the data, the faster we can train the IA.
+So we choose to ignore wallets with less than 50 transactions
+- Scraping method: Instead of API, we used Elastic Search which has no rate limit.

 ## Contributing